GaoYiCyun/Zap_Autoscan_Mail_Relay_excel/README.md

+This is an automated ZAP scanning tool that logs various risks into an Excel file and sends emails automatically.

-# .env 範例 mail relay
+# .env example mail relay

 EMAIL_PASS=your_password